 You usually build your custom image for your container on top of a base-image you can get from any official repository at the Docker Hub registry.
-Earlier it was explained which Docker images and repos you can have, depending on the chosen framework and OS.
-For instance, if you chose to use ASP.NET Core and Linux, the image to use would be "microsoft/aspnetcore:1.1.0".
-Therefore, you just need to specify what base Docker image you'll be using for your container by writing that in your dockerfile, for example, adding "FROM microsoft/aspnetcore:1.1.0" to your dockerfile.
+In previous sections in this paper it was explained what Docker images and repos you can have depending on the chose framework and OS.
+For instance, if you chose to use ASP.NET Core and Linux, the image to be use would be "microsoft/aspnetcore:1.1.0".
+Therefore, you just need to specify what base Docker image you'll be using for your container by writing that in your dockerfile, like setting "FROM microsoft/aspnetcore:1.1.0" in your dockerfile.